mhackett909/WebBills/README.md

 docker-compose up --build
 ```

-Or use the deployment script for only the spring app:
+Or use the deployment script the run only the Spring Boot app:

 ```sh
 ./deploy-bills-app.sh